EasyCorp/EasyAdminBundle/Resources/doc/tutorials/upload-files-and-images.md

 Uploading Image Files
 ---------------------

-First we'll show how to upload images for an example entity called `Product`.
+First you'll learn how to upload and preview images in the backend.
+Then, in the next section, you'll see how to upload other types of files (such as PDFs).

-### Configuring the Image Files Uploading
+### Configuring the Uploading of Image Files

 Before uploading files, you must configure the "mappings" for the VichUploaderBundle.
 These "mappings" tell the bundle where should the files be uploaded and which